 How can we, ought we, distribute wealth, status and power?
+Note/s: Category A - 28 hours

 Excluded: 26.4020/GENS4020 World Inequality, 26.4530/GENS4530 Human Inequality

 Modern societies are faced with the persistent problem of generating wealth and distributing it equitably.
 Disparities of wealth in democratic societies almost inevitably result in disparities of social, economic and political power.